2024 Update

 So you won your case!
 Congratulations.
 Now, it's time to determine what you get for all your efforts.
 Sometimes judges will hear evidence of your damages at the same hearing described above.
 Therefore, the judge's decision will be a final decision on liability and damages.

 Other judges will "bifurcate" or split your hearing into two parts.
-This means his initial decision will hold the Agency liable, and a second hearing will be to determine your damages.
+This means their initial decision will hold the Agency liable, and a second hearing will be held to determine your damages.

 In either event, you will be entitled to a range of compensation which depends on the type of case you have.
-Click here for a video on damages and remedies.
+Click here for a detailed guide on damages and remedies.

 Get Paid or Appeal

 You will also have appeal rights.
-Unfortunately, appeals can take up to 3 years to get a decision.
-You can instead file a civil action in federal district court within 90 days of receiving the Final Agency Action.
-The bottom line, you have several options at this point and should consult with an attorney.
+Unfortunately, appeals can take up to 3 years to reach a decision.
+Alternatively, you can file a civil action in federal district court within 90 days of receiving the Final Agency Action.
+The bottom line is that you have several options at this point and should consult with an attorney.

 Limbo Periods

-The times from the informal complaint until you request a hearing is governed by regulation.
-Unfortunately, after you request a hearing, you will endure long limbo periods in-between stages.
+The time from the informal complaint until you request a hearing is governed by regulation.
+Unfortunately, after you request a hearing, you will endure long limbo periods in between stages.

 So How Long Does it Take?

-It takes about 1.5 to 2.5 years to get a case from the informal stage through a final resolution (assuming there's no appeal).
+It takes about 1.5 to 2.5 years to get a case from the informal stage through to a final resolution (assuming there's no appeal).
 Some cases are shorter, some longer.
-While there are differences across districts, one theme is common, it takes a while!
+While there are differences across districts, one common theme is that it takes a while!
 Unfortunately, filing an EEO complaint is a lot like traditional litigation in that it takes a while to get your case from complaint to court.
-Nonetheless, this process has many benefits to federal employees.
+Nonetheless, this process has many benefits for federal employees.